 Note to those who are familiar with some Machine Learning techniques: This is the time for objective analysis.
 It is quite common to reframe the problem several times as the project progresses but any iteration that can be avoided should be avoided.

 Also referred to as business understanding, it is important to first have a clear view of the problem at hand.
 Each business problem is unique in some way and may not present itself as a Data Mining case from the start.

 - What is the issue you are facing?

-- What is the input, processing and desired output of the process?
+- What are the input, processing, and desired output of the process?

 - How is the process being done today?

 - What steps would you like to automate?